maus-me/Emby-MDBList-Collection-Creator/README.md

 * Collection Ordering: Show your collections in order of which one was updated last
 * Collection Description: Add description from MDBList or create your own
 * Backup & Restore: Additional utilities to backup and restore watch history and favorites

-## Support me

-* Please consider [subscribing to my Patreon](https://www.patreon.com/c/acdbtv) even though you use this script and not ACdb.

 ## Prerequisites: